 2. Muse - MOST ENTERTAINING OF THE FESTIVAL.
 Their sound was so powerful and rich, and I had no idea guitars could sound so different - a little Radiohead circa "The Bends", a little Ours, a little Jeff Buckley - give me seconds!
 All the amps were metal plated, so they could be kicked over and played on, which they were and they did.

 3. Thursday - Absolutely one of my favorites, and truly the most passionate of the festival.
 Geoff Rickely had been sick and in/out of the hospital all that week.
 Six songs into their set, he collapsed.
 He was down for about a minute, got back up, proclaimed that because of the Pixies and the Cure they had to finish their set, and did so.
-The whole set.
-He was manic and they borough the much deserved hardcore to the main stage.
-Bravo!

 4. Belle and Sebastian - I think I took a nap during them.
 Like a Scottish Partridge Family or Brady Bunch.
 Very happy, sweet melodies with some horns thrown in.
 Good napping music.